You have been inactive for 0 mins.

 The amount of any undistributed income already included in the price of the units/Shares at the time of investment.
 Read the full help article.

-Some, but not all, ETPs are Funds (ETFs) and may therefore not comply with the rules (known as UCITS) which protect retail investors.
-See also Exchange-traded Funds.
+One type of ETP is Exchange Traded Funds (ETFs) and these comply with the rules (known as UCITS) which protect retail investors.
+See also Exchange-Traded Funds.

 A service that is undertaken upon the instruction of a client but that does not provide advice.